itsparth/edgedb-dart/README.md

 ```

 This is a wrapper around the `dart test` tool which handles starting/shutting
-down an EdgeDB server instance required by the tests.
+down a Gel server instance required by the tests.

 ## License

-edgedb-dart is developed and distributed under the Apache 2.0 license.
+gel-dart is developed and distributed under the Apache 2.0 license.